 If you’d rather your Knights were armed with a minigun the size of an affordable family car, the Avenger Gatling Cannon is for you.
-With 12 Strength 6 Ap-2 damage 2 shots this is a go-to Space Marine killer (though see the notes above…).
-The relic Avenger Gatling Cannon Endless Fury has two more shots and, on to-hit rolls of 6, inflicts an extra hit on its target; it’s hard to say no, really.
+With 12 Strength 6 AP-2 damage 2 shots this is a go-to Space Marine killer (though see the notes above…).
+The relic Avenger Gatling Cannon Endless Fury has better AP and an extra d6 shots, hard to resist.

 Only the Knight Preceptor bears the Las Impulsor, a curious rapid firing laser weapon that fires d6 high-Strength, anti-armour shots at short range, and 2d6 anti-infantry shots at long range.
 It’s not a blast weapon, which is a mixed blessing; though it lacks the guaranteed minimum shots against large units, it can still be fired into melee.

 These Questoris knights can all be fitted with carapace mounted weapons, from the anti-aircraft Twin Icarus Autocannons, parabolic Ironstorm Missiles that can target units outside line of sight, or dedicated anti-tank guns of the Stormspear Rocket Pod.

 Add in a smattering of ancillary guns (Meltaguns or Heavy Stubbers mounted in the torso, a Tracer Heavy Stubber in the Rapid-fire Battle Cannon, and underslung Heavy Flamer in the Avenger Gatling Cannon), and Imperial Knights bristle with heavy weaponry.

 The largest Knight kit made by Games Workshop, the Dominus Knights are walking battleships, bristling with firepower.
 Reflecting their predilection for ranged combat, Dominus-class Knights have worse Weapon Skill than their Questor siblings (though their giant footfalls are no less deadly).
 Two Dominus kits are available, the Castellan and the Valiant.

 |Plasma decimator and Volcano lance